Dhruvkagrawal/HealtKart.com-Clone/README.md

 # HealthKart.com_Clone_Project
 ---

- This project is a clone of HealthKart.com which is an online portal for Dietary supplements and health devices in the Health care industry in India.
-Prashant Tandon and Sameer Maheshwari founded the company in 2011.
+ This project is a clone of (HealthKart.com) which is India’s largest online health & fitness store for men and women.
+Shop online from the latest collections of health, fitness and similar products featuring the best brands..
+It is our unit-4 construct week project as a part of our curriculum in Masai School.
  This company lead to the expansion of Fitness, Weight gain, Weight loss etc categories further in the e-health space.

 ## Contributors
 ---